fondata-ai/fondata-ai.github.io/README.md

 Sources for the Fondata, LLC website

+Fondata's website is a static site, hosted on Github Pages.
 This site is created with Quarto.
 Quarto places the website files in _site/.
 To work with Github pages, these files are committed to the 'publish' branch by first copying them into the docs/ directory before commiting the publish branch.

 # Pushing changes to the website
 Assume updates have been committe to 'main',